AkatQuas/regexper-ng/README.md

     $ yarn build # Build the site into the ./build directory
     $ yarn test # Run JSCS lint and Karma tests

+### Docker distribution

+To build a docker image distribution:

+    $ make build-docker

 ## License

 See [LICENSE.txt](/LICENSE.txt) file for licensing details.